douglasdcm/caqui/README.md

 ```

 ## Running as multiprocessing
 To run the tests in multiple processes use [pytest-xdist](https://github.com/pytest-dev/pytest-xdist).
-The execution is even faster than running in multiple tasks
+The execution is even faster than running in multiple tasks.
+Check this article [Supercharge Your Web Crawlers with Caqui: Boosting Speed with Multi-Processing](https://medium.com/@douglas.dcm/speed-up-your-web-crawlers-at-90-148f3ca97b6) to know how to increase the velocity of the executions in 90%.

 ```
 from caqui.easy import AsyncDriver, ActionChains